Charles E. Sawyer

-Charles Elmer Sawyer, also known as Dr. C. E. Sawyer (January 24, 1860 – September 23, 1924), was a homeopathic physician who was the longtime personal doctor to U.S. President Warren G. Harding and First Lady Florence Kling Harding.
+Charles Elmer Sawyer (January 24, 1860 – September 23, 1924) was a homeopathic physician who was the longtime personal doctor to U.S. President Warren G. Harding and First Lady Florence Kling Harding.
 Sawyer is often blamed in the matter of Harding's death in 1923.

 Education and private practice

-Sawyer was born in Wyandot, Ohio and raised in Nevada, Ohio, in Wyandot County, the eldest of six children and only one to survive to adulthood.
-He married May Elizabeth Barron (1859–1945).
-He died in Marion County, Ohio.
+Sawyer was born in Wyandot, Ohio, and raised in Nevada, Ohio, in Wyandot County, the eldest of six children and only one to survive to adulthood.
+He married May Elizabeth Barron.
 Sawyer had one son, Carl, born in 1881.